 What is the best wall system for a home?

-I don't know - what is the best way to get from one place to another?
+We're frequently asked which is the perfect wall system for high-performance LEED, Passive House or Zero Energy Homes, Well, a perfect Answer to that Is, first Ask the Right Questions! - After all, what is the best way to get from one place to another?
 You have to choose between the quickest way, the safest way, the most scenic way or which route has the most gas stations or least amount of hills.
 So what is the best wall system?
 That also depends on what you are looking for.

 What is the most durable wall?